marciopd/camundafox-ce-apps/README.md

 # Contents
 This repository contains:
+- BOM and parent projects to process application and service clients;
 - maven archetype to process applications packaged as WAR;
-- example process applications to Camunda Fox CE Platform (http://www.camunda.com/);
+- example process applications to Camunda Fox CE Platform (http://www.camunda.com/):
+	- calculatorws-process:  bpmn process which invokes two simple services tasks, a Hello world Task and a Calculator webservice task.